 CIA Remote Viewing Session

-Successful session - The Remote Viewer was given latitude and longitude coordinates and tasked to describe and sketch the site of interest.
-Neither the Remote Viewer nor the person assigning the task knew anything about the target site or location (double-blind).
-In addition to the work above, the Remote Viewer provided detailed sketches and descriptions about secret activity inside the buildings which, years later, the U.S. Government learned were accurate.
-This facility located in northeastern Kazakhstan, the Semipalatinsk Test Site, was the Soviet Union's primary location for building and testing nuclear weapons at the time of this session.
+Successful session - The CIA Remote Viewer, Pat Price, was given latitude and longitude coordinates and tasked to describe and sketch the site of interest.
+Neither Price nor the person assigning the task knew anything about the target site or location (double-blind).
+In addition to the work above, Price provided extensive detailed sketches and descriptions about secret activity inside the buildings which, years later, the U.S. Government learned were accurate.
+This facility, the Semipalatinsk Test Site located in northeastern Kazakhstan, was the Soviet Union's primary location for building and testing nuclear weapons at the time of this session.

 Associative Remote Viewing was specifically designed for predicting future outcomes and has been used primarily in the private sector.
 In Associative Remote Viewing, the task of a Viewer is to describe and sketch only one of two or more unknown images in a set.
 For example, to predict the winner of a football game, one image in a set of two would be labelled with the name of one of the two teams playing, and the other image in the set would be labelled with the opposing team's name.
 The task for an Associative Remote Viewer in this example would be to describe and sketch the image in the set that is associated with the name of the team that will win the game.